 - Spacing the video cards between 5/8ths of an inch and an inch apart, hang each of the 6 GTX 1070 video cards onto the mining rig frame.
 If not using a purpose-built open air frame use zip ties to affix each end of the video cards to your frame.
 It’s often helpful to leave the zip ties open a bit until the build is complete, or to use something temporary, such as wire ties that bind the cables that came with your PSU.
 We often find ourselves rearranging things before the job is complete.
 In this build, we were forced to use wire ties as the SC 1070s didn’t have anything we could hang one end from.
 You may have to cut sections of wire to ensure you can connect power to the video cards.

-- Take note: For Z270 and Z370 motherboard builds, we recommend that the single video card you connect in the steps below is the second of your six.
+- Take note: We recommend that the single video card you connect in the steps below is the second of your six.
 This is a suggestion, not a requirement.
 We suggest it as we’ll be connecting the video card to the second PCI-e slot on the motherboard.
 It will make for more logical (and neater) cabling when the mining rig is complete, especially when debugging is necessary.

 - Get one of the six small boards that we set aside when prepping the video cards.
 Connect it to the free end of the USB cable that is attached to the riser card on the second video card.

 - Connect one video card to the motherboard using the slot suggested when doing a single GPU build.
-For the Z270 and Z370 it is the grey colored slot.
+For the Z390 it is the grey colored slot.
 Inserting the end of the small board from step 14 into that PCI-e slot identified in the step above.

 - Do NOT connect the other video cards to the motherboard yet.